 Not everything we visited was a hit for my little guy, but many of our stops have left the lasting impression I’d hoped for when I planned our vacation.

 As a 7 year old most of the historical context went above Harry’s head, but he absolutely loved seeing the monuments at night and taking selfies at each one.
-His favorite part was counting the stairs while running up to the top of the Lincoln Memorial. ( Just like I did with my sisters so many years ago)
+His favorite part was counting the stairs while running up to the top of the Lincoln Memorial. ( Just like I did with my sisters so many years ago!)
+That’s for sure one of the absolute best activities in Washington D.C. for little kids!

 We had a blast together exploring D.C. as a family.
+It was great finding so many activities in Washington D.C. for little kids.
 As Harry gets older I look forward to many future opportunities to visit and dig more into all Washington D.C has to offer for kids!